-We are inspired by the community, and we are also inspired by nature.
-The physical form of the project and open spaces takes the form of a flower 'bloom'.
-In this way, there is a strong 'center' that draws people in and fosters a shared sense of ownership and experience.
+THE PHYSICAL FORM OF THE PROJECT AND OPEN SPACES TAKE THE FORM OF A FLOWER 'BLOOM'.
+In this way, there is a strong and legible 'center' that draws people in and fosters a shared sense of ownership and experience.
 At the same time, the design radiates outward, with the green and public character of the center influencing the quality of streets, buildings and neighborhood connections.
-The 'bloom' is inspiration for the parks' designs, but it is also a metaphor for the project's aspirations to create a broad and positive impact for the community.
+The 'bloom' is poetic inspiration for the parks' designs, but it is also a metaphor for the Project's aspirations to create a broad and positive impact for the community.
+By investing in new parks and public spaces, roadways and infrastructure, housing, workplaces, and community program and facilities, the EPA Waterfront project hopes the improvements and benefits radiate beyond the boundaries of the site, deep into the East Palo Alto community.